-- 1 Determine the visual type of a specified screen using the method described in Section 5.2 - 2 Call the CREATE COLORMAP routine.
+- 1 Using one of the methods described in Section 5.2, determine the visual type of a specified screen. - 2 Call the CREATE COLORMAP routine.

 The CREATE COLORMAP routine creates a color map for the specified window and visual type.
+Note that CREATE COLORMAP can only be used with pseudocolor, gray scale, and direct color visual types.

-CREATE COLORMAP has the following format:
+The CREATE COLORMAP routine has the following format: